FreySolarEye/freysolareye.github.io/_posts/2021-11-27-Reversing-ISP-Router-Firmware[Part 1].md

 {% endhighlight %}

- After everything is ready, we can finally execute binwalk with the help of sasquatch.
+ When everything is ready, we can finally execute binwalk with the help of sasquatch.

 Executing the command : ``binwalk --extract tclinux.bin -1``